relational-learning/relational-learning.github.io/index.md

 # Welcome to Relational Learning

 Relational learning is machine learning for relational data.
-This site collects resources to support research and teaching in relational learning.
+Relational data provide information about entities and the relationships among them.
+This site collects resources to support research and teaching about relational learning.
 It includes

 (list resource types)

+Relational data have been studied in several communities, using different terminology.
+Other common terms include:

 ## A Very Short Introduction to Relational Learning